Florida Landscapes Look Less Crammed with Simple Groupings

 “She was thrilled with the vibrant color and the simplicity of design,” Lak remembers.
 “It was also very easy to maintain since we weren’t mixing plants with different water requirements.”

-To avoid a scattered look of “onsies-twosies,” Lak recommends larger groupings that make strong statements.
-For instance, imagine a frothy mass of Confedrate Jasmine spilling over boulders under a large ligustrum.
-Or how about a ring of sunny dwarf firebush to invite butterflies under your Caranday palm?
+To avoid a scattered look of “onesies-twosies,” Lak recommends larger groupings that make strong statements.
+For instance, imagine a frothy mass of Confederate Jasmine spilling over boulders under a large ligustrum.
+Or how about a ring of sunny dwarf Firebush to invite butterflies under your Caranday palm?
 Even a landscape that focuses on just one or two color palettes has unique potential versus a hodgepodge of shades.
 Above all, remember to narrow down your selections and keep it simple.

 Need assistance with creating a look you’ll love?
 ArtisTree has been bringing Florida landscapes to life in Sarasota, Manatee and Charlotte counties since 1990.
 Choose the landscaper that luxury builders use by calling Jenni Lassen at 941.488.8897.
 Or visit artistree.com.
-For community-wide HOA landscape maintenance services, contact Michael Casper and we’ll get your proposal started.coconut palms, lakewood ranch florida, Florida landscapes, university park fl, Sarasota landscape design, Sarasota landscapes, ArtisTree Landscape, areca palms, Venice landscape design, Florida landscape design, Venice FL landscapes, Bradenton landscapes
+For community-wide HOA landscape maintenance services, contact Michael Casper and we’ll get your proposal started.lakewood ranch florida, Florida landscapes, university park fl, Sarasota landscape design, Sarasota landscapes, ArtisTree Landscape, areca palms, Venice landscape design, Florida landscape design, Venice FL landscapes, Bradenton landscapes, coconut palms